krishnakokila1990/SAA/README.md

 Serverless:

-- AWS
+- AWS AppSync
-AppSync
+    - AWS AppSync **enables developers to connect their applications and services to data and events with secure, serverless and high-performing GraphQL and Pub/Sub APIs**.
+You can do the following with AWS AppSync: Access data from one or more data sources from a single GraphQL API endpoint
-- AWS
+- AWS Fargate
-Fargate
 - AWS Lambda

     Services that Lambda reads events from: